ppy/osu-wiki/wiki/Glossary/en.md

 ### Drop and Droplet

-A Drop is an osu!catch element that gives a score of 100, equivalent to slider ticks in osu!standard, while Droplets give a score of 10, equivalent to the slider track in osu!standard.
+An osu!catch element that gives a score of 100, equivalent to slider ticks in osu!standard, while Droplets give a score of 10, equivalent to the slider track in osu!standard.

 Missing a Drop breaks the player's combo, but missing a Droplet does not.